IDCS-NTUT/IDCS/README.md

      movements by widening the deadband or increasing the EMA smoothing factor.
    - `loop_hz`: raise to react faster when detections are frequent; lower if noise causes instability.
+   - `sign_convention`: verify `pitch_positive` matches your rig.
+The simulator
+     treats positive pitch commands as tilting the camera upward, so the dev config defaults to `up`; switch to `down` if your hardware expects the opposite sense.
 5. **Apply changes by restarting** the Jetson server (and PC processes if they also consume control config).
 Configuration values are loaded on startup.
 6. **Iterate and log** by capturing the Jetson server stdout to a file.
 The